-Again, it is about values first and foremost.
+Again, it is about your values and budget, first and foremost.

-As stated previously, I do believe there are newer permanent products that are starting to make Whole Life “feel” outdated, but there are still benefits in a good participating whole life policy that are worthwhile to the right person.
+As stated previously, while I do believe there are newer permanent products that are starting to make Whole Life seem outdated, there are still benefits in a good participating whole life policy that are worthwhile to the right person.

-People who cancel their permanent life insurance policies have lost out on the guaranteed death benefits the policy will be paying the beneficiary.
-Never take out a policy you cannot afford to keep for the coverage period, either term or permanent.
+People who cancel their permanent life insurance policies have lost out on the guaranteed death benefits the policy would be paying the beneficiary.
+Never take out a policy you cannot afford to keep, either term or permanent.
 It does not do any good if you cancel it and then pass away.
-If a considerably cheaper policy is available to you can afford, this is the better situation to be in.

 Having the right coverage for your situation comes down to finding a seasoned, independent insurance agent/broker that makes recommendations based on your specific needs, not someone pushing their own agenda.
 Financial entertainers may not share your ideology, values or risk tolerances.
 Remember that.